minchulkim87/deploy-ml-model-with-fastapi/README.md

 3. Quality control using `pytest`.
 4. CI/CD using `GitHub`.
 5. Model API deployment using `FastAPI`.
+6. Documentation in the style of Model Cards.

 ## Dependency management using `conda`